-As a therapist, I am well aware that this time of year can often feel more difficult, especially for women.
-Both advertisers and your own expectations conspire to make you feel even more lonely, because having someone to love during the holidays somehow feels more important.
+As a therapist who works with couples and partners of sex addicts, I am well aware that this time of year can often feel difficult — especially for partners of sex addicts.
+Both advertisers and your own expectations conspire to make you feel even more lonely because having someone to love during the holidays somehow feels more important.
 As a result, I sometimes see women edging toward self-destructive behaviors, chasing an idealized romance.
 That's a problem.

 Try This Instead – This doesn't mean you can't have a drink – just have one with a friend.
 Get out of the house, get out in the world, and surround yourself with people who value you for you.
 Lean on them for emotional support, but also head out the door with the intention of having a good time.
 You deserve time to mourn your relationship, but you also deserve space in your schedule for happiness.
 Happiness begets happiness too, so don't forget to let it in.

 Try This Instead – You may be thinking there's nobody to spoil you during the holidays, but you're wrong.
 You can spoil yourself.
-Self care is so important during times like these, because you’re can't get validation from external sources if you don't feel validated inwardly.
+Self-care is so important during times like these because you can't get validation from external sources if you don't feel validated inwardly.
 You are worth taking care of.
 Book yourself a spa day, a shopping day, or order yourself a special treat.
-Women often forget to take care of themselves, and that's especially true during the holidays.
+Women often forget to take care of themselves — and that's especially true during the holidays.

-So your kids will be with other family, your friends are too far-flung, and your family is too much of a problem to be worth it.
+So your kids might be with another family, your friends are too far-flung, and your family is too much of a problem to be worth it.
 Are you doomed to being completely alone this holiday season?
 When you're feeling the urge to hibernate, it can be hard to shake that off.
-Some women just want to let the whole thing pass by, without ever getting out of bed.
+Some women just want to let the whole thing pass by without ever getting out of bed.

 The bottom line is this: you are not defined by your relationship status.
-Not at this time of year, or any other.
+Not at this time of year or any other time of year.

-Feeling pain and isolation around the holidays is normal, and expected.
-Your pain is real, and valid, and it can sometimes be a frightening thing to face down at a time of year when everyone is supposed to be so happy.
+Feeling pain and isolation around the holidays are normal and expected.
+Your pain is real and valid and it can sometimes be a frightening thing to face down at a time of year when everyone is supposed to be so happy.
 The most important thing I can offer my clients in times like these is hope.
 Hope is a rope, and you need to hang on.
-Rather than wallow in your situation, grab onto that hope and lift yourself into positivity, and friendship and love.
+Rather than wallow in your situation, grab onto that hope and lift yourself into positivity, and friendship, and love.